uptrace/uptrace-python/example/otlp-traces-http/README.md

-This example shows how to configure [OTLP](https://opentelemetry-python.readthedocs.io/en/latest/exporter/otlp/otlp.html) to export traces to Uptrace using gRPC transport.
+This example shows how to configure [OTLP](https://opentelemetry-python.readthedocs.io/en/latest/exporter/otlp/otlp.html) to export traces to Uptrace using HTTP transport.

 Install dependencies: